opekope2/StaffMod/docs/enchantments.md

 ## Rapid Fire

+Enables firing multiple projectiles using the use key.
+Staffs enchanted with higher levels of Rapid Fire shoot more projectiles/second.

 ## Spectre

 Adds `enchantment level * 10s` of [Glowing](https://minecraft.wiki/w/Glowing) to the attacked entity, if attacked using a Staff with [Bell](staff.md#bell).